 Fully grown Cane Corsos, who have never been around smaller animals, will likely hurt a new cat if the two are haphazardly alone.

 The Cane Corso is a gentle giant of loyalty and strength, making them a great dog to have as part of the family.
 When considering getting a Cane Corso, you must know the price tag.
 On average, you can expect to pay $1,500 for a purebred Cane Corso.

 These dogs may also be territorial with other dogs or cats.
 Since Cane Corsos were once used for hunting applications, they may also have a moderate to high prey drive.

 With that in mind, their prey drive is often lower towards smaller animals and greater toward large animals.
-This is a good thing if you want to teach your Cane Corso puppy to like cats.
+This is good if you want to teach your Cane Corso puppy to like cats.

 Cane Corso Traits and Features

-- Comes in many coat colors
+- It comes in many coat colors

 - Naturally protective

 - Intelligent and trainable